 - Push the vegetables to the side and pour in the eggs, scrambling in small amounts, or add paneer cubes and fry a bit.

-- Mix everything and season with pepper, chili flakes, and soy sauce.
+- Mix everything and season with pepper, chilli flakes, and soy sauce.

 - Bake for 2 more minutes and serve warm.

-The process guarantees the removal of minimal nutrient loss and maximum flavor.
+The process guarantees the removal of minimal nutrient loss and maximum flavour.

 1. Boosts Metabolism